 It’s important to note that the credit reporting companies don’t share information with each other, so it’s possible for the information in one agency’s report to differ from your reports from the other two agencies.
 Some people prefer to order their free report from all three reporting agencies at the same time to help identify any inaccuracies across them.
 Other people choose to stagger their free reports, ordering a free report from one of the three reporting agencies once every four months.
 This strategy can help you to keep closer tabs on your credit throughout the year.

-The only website that is authorized to provide you with your free annual credit reports under the Fair Credit Reporting Act is www.annualcreditreport.comAs a courtesy, you will be leaving Blog.Bank5Connect.com and going to another website.
-We have approved this site as a reliable partner, but you will no longer be under the security policy of Bank5Connect.com.
-Come back soon!.
+The only website that is authorized to provide you with your free annual credit reports under the Fair Credit Reporting Act is http://www.annualcreditreport.com.
 If you’d prefer to order your free reports by phone, you can do so by calling 1-877-322-8228.
-You can also mail a request form to Annual Credit Report Request Service, P.O.
+You can also print out and mail a request form to Annual Credit Report Request Service, P.O.
 Box 105281, Atlanta, GA 30348-5281.
-Click on this link — Annual Credit Report Request FormAs a courtesy, you will be leaving Blog.Bank5Connect.com and going to another website.
-We have approved this site as a reliable partner, but you will no longer be under the security policy of Bank5Connect.com.
-Come back soon! – to access the document.
+You can download the form via this web address: https://www.annualcreditreport.com/manualRequestForm.action.

 Once you’ve ordered all three of the free credit reports you’re entitled to annually, you can still order more, but you’ll have to pay for them through the individual credit reporting agencies.
 However, there are some special circumstances that could entitle you to more than one free credit report from each reporting agency.
 These situations include having your credit limit reduced, being denied credit, or becoming a victim of identity theft.